Magisk-Modules-Repo/wifi-bonding/README.md

 #### Magisk WiFi Bonding

-Make 40Mhz runing at 2.4Ghz on your Qualcomm devices!
+Make 40Mhz runing at 2.4Ghz/5Ghz on your Qualcomm devices!

 #### NOTICE

 * You should use latest Magisk Manager to install this module.
 If you meet any problem under installation from Magisk Manager, please try to install it from recovery.
 * Recent fixes:
-Magisk v14 Template 1400 compatabilities
+Fix devices with some missing tiles.

 #### Credit & Support